ecdye/macSubtitleOCR/README.md

 ## Overview

-macSubtitleOCR is a tool that converts bitmap subtitles to SubRip subtitles using OCR.
+**macSubtitleOCR** is a tool written entirely in Swift to convert bitmap subtitles into SubRip subtitle format (SRT) using Optical Character Recognition (OCR).
-Currently the only supported bitmap format is PGS.
-These bitmap subtitles can be read in from `.mkv` or `.sup` files.
+Currently, it supports PGS bitmap subtitles, which can be extracted from `.mkv` or `.sup` files.
-We use the built in macOS OCR engine to perform the text recognition, which works really well.
+The tool leverages the built-in macOS OCR engine, which provides highly accurate text recognition.

-For more information on accuracy, see [Accuracy](#accuracy) below.
+For more details on performance, see the [Accuracy](#accuracy) section below.

-### Options
+### Features

-- Ability to export `.png` images of the subtitles to allow manual refinement of the OCR output
+- Export `.png` images of subtitles for manual correction of OCR output.
-- Ability to use language recognition (i.e. seeing if a sequence of characters actually makes a valid word) in the macOS OCR engine to improve OCR accuracy
+- Use macOS OCR engine's language recognition feature to improve accuracy by validating character sequences as valid words.
-- Ability to export raw JSON output from OCR engine for inspection
+- Export raw JSON output from the OCR engine for further analysis.

-### Building
+### Building the Project

 > [!IMPORTANT]
-> This project requires Swift 6 to work properly!
+> This project requires Swift 6 to compile and run correctly.

-To get started with macSubtitleOCR, clone the repository and then build the project with Swift.
+To build macSubtitleOCR, follow these steps:

 ``` shell
 git clone https://github.com/ecdye/macSubtitleOCR